Peter Tyrrell: Death

-On 26 April, 1967, Tyrrell, disgruntled by the failure of his attempts to bring the issue of child abuse to the public eye, went to Hampstead Heath in London, poured petrol over his body and lit himself on fire.
-He was fifty or fifty-one years old.
-He suffered from psychological issues, including depression and possibly bipolar disorder, as a consequence of the abuse he endured and had previously contemplated suicide in 1939.
+On 26 April 1967, Tyrrell, disgruntled by the failure of his attempts to bring the issue of child abuse to the public eye, went to an area (near East Heath Road) of Hampstead Heath in London, poured a flammable liquid over his body and lit himself on fire.
+He was fifty years old.
+He suffered from depression and possibly bipolar disorder as a consequence of his abuse, and he had previously contemplated suicide in 1939.

-His corpse, charred beyond recognition, was discovered, still smouldering, on 28 April by Robert Forsdyke, a member of the park staff.
-The body had abdominal wounds that may have come from a knife, though no weapon was found at the scene.
-Investigators initially believed Tyrrell to have been between 20 and 30 years old.
-The only clue as to his identity was a torn postcard, addressed to Sheehy-Skeffington, next to the body.
+His corpse, charred beyond recognition, was discovered, still smouldering, on 28 April by park staff member Robert Forsdyke.
+While there was no weapon at the scene, the body had possible stab wounds to the abdomen.
+Investigators initially believed the corpse to have been of a man between 20 and 30 years old.
+The only clue as to his identity was a torn postcard, addressed to Sheehy-Skeffington, next to the body; the head investigator, Raymond Dagg, stated that written on the postcard was a suicide note.

-In 1968, Scotland Yard contacted Sheehy-Skeffington inquiring about the postcard.
+Scotland Yard opened an inquest into Tyrrell's death and, in 1968, contacted Sheehy-Skeffington inquiring about the postcard.
 Sheehy-Skeffington sent them a letter from Tyrrell for them to use as comparison, and Scotland Yard positively identified the remains as Tyrrell shortly thereafter.

-Founded on Fear

-Founded on Fear is an autobiography written by Peter Tyrrell in 1959 and published posthumously in 2006 by the Irish Academic Press.

-Contents

-Founded on Fear begins with an introduction by Irish historian Diarmuid Whelan, in which he summarised Tyrrell's life and provided additional information from Tyrrell's notes and letters to Sheehy-Skeffington.
-Following that is a foreword, written by Tyrrell, in which he explained his campaign against child abuse and his reasons for writing the book.
-The book has fifteen chapters; the first chapter relates Tyrrell's living situation and family life before he was sent to Letterfrack, and nine chapters that follow detail his life in Letterfrack, including the physical and sexual abuse he suffered and witnessed.
-The five chapters after those recount, in order, Tyrrell's departure from Letterfrack, his return home, his military career, his stint as a prisoner of war and his return to civilian life.
+Scotland Yard later reorganised its records and, in the process, destroyed the documentation of its inquest.